 Auxiliary sub-stations (ASS) are envisaged to be provided at each station.
 The ASS will be located at mezzanine or platform level inside a room.
-The auxiliary load requirements have been assessed at 300 kW for elevated/at-grade & 2500 kW for underground stations.
+The auxiliary load requirements have been assessed at 300 kW for elevated/at-grade stations.
 Accordingly, two dry type cast resin transformers (33/0.415 kV) of 315 kVA capacity are proposed to be installed at the elevated/ at grade stations (one transformer as standby).
-Underground station will have two ASS's equipped with one dry type cast resin transformers (33/0.415 kV) of 3150 kVA capacity.